It took a while,

 I attended law school at the University of Western Ontario and graduated in 1987 with an LLB, and a special designation in the area of tax law.
 It was Bob Farmer, a mentor of mine, and the lawyer for the rock band Rush, who pointed me in that direction.
 Intellectual property (acquire the rights), securities law (finance the production), and tax law (make the losses on various productions – let’s be honest – as attractive as possible).

-It has proved invaluable in helping my wife, Jan Howlett, an Australian I met in England, build the Howlett Academy, one of the most sought-after private schools in Toronto, and our son, Harrison, establish his business – Howlett-Ben Athletic Development Inc., and an ancillary business, Stackhouse Apparel.
+It has proved invaluable in helping my late wife Jan Howlett, an Australian I met in England, build the Howlett Academy, one of the most sought-after private schools in Toronto, and our son, Harrison, establish his business – Howlett-Ben Athletic Development Inc..

 It’s funny how things often come full circle.
-20 years after graduating from Western, I returned to the school as the pre-convocation speaker to the graduating class.
+Twenty years after graduating from Western, I returned to the school as the pre-convocation speaker to the graduating class.
 Then, a year later, was the “Lawyer of the Week” in the Law Times for apparently being ahead of the curve of lawyers who parlayed their profession into alternative careers.
-I am proud to report, however, that our eldest son – Court – has rejected his father’s profession, and embarked on – you guessed it – a law degree.
+I am proud to report, however, that our eldest son Court has rejected both of his father’s professions (Law and Magic).
+Although he did obtain his law degree, he has followed his mother’s footsteps and is now the principal of the Howlett Academy!